- Amazing Technicolor Population: Beyond these eight, various multicolored background Bombermen started appearing since around Bomberman '93.

 - The Ace: The Bomberman Bros. were made to defend the universe alongside him, but he made himself that way from a simple worker robot.
 He's also the only one to have ever fought and defeated Godnote .

-- Big Brother Instinct: Evident in Super Bomberman R.
+- Big Brother Instinct: Evident in Super Bomberman R, listing "his brothers and sisters" as his Likes in his profile.

 - Big Brother Worship: Towards Mighty Bomber in the Jetters anime.